South Carolina Construction Injury Lawyer

 Having a team of experienced construction injury attorneys on your side after a construction accident can help you decide what parties to hold responsible and the damages you are eligible to collect.
 Mickelsen Dalton can assist you in evaluating your legal choices and pursuing a claim or lawsuit.
-Our personal injury attorneys in South Carolina have a proven track record of obtaining large settlements for construction accident victims, and we are prepared to battle for every dollar available in your case.
+Our South Carolina construction accident lawyers have a proven track record of obtaining large settlements for construction accident victims, and we are prepared to battle for every dollar available in your case.

 There are many reasons to choose Mickelsen Dalton after a construction accident.
 Our attorneys are dedicated to each case and will always fight to secure justice and compensation for our clients.
 We ensure this by keeping a small caseload.

 We limit the quantity and types of cases we take on so that we can give your case the attention it deserves.
 We realize that it is more than a case.
 It is your life.

 Our unlimited amount of resources and our tenacious trial attorneys give us an advantage over other firms.
 We will not give up on our clients and will fight vigorously and tirelessly every step of the way.

 Before any litigation occurs, a construction accident attorney can assist by ensuring that suitable contracts are in place.
 They can also assist in the defense of claims for their clients’ rights if there is a disagreement of any kind.